crashley1992/python-course/README.md

 - allows programmers to create their own objects that have methods and attributes.
 -recall that after defining a string, list, dictionary, or other objects, you were able to call methods off of them with the .method_name() syntax
 -classes are CamelCase

+PyPi
+- is a repository for open-source third party Python Packages
+- it's similar to rubygems in ruby work, and npm for node.js

+use pip install to install packages

+ex: pip install requests

+Error handling:
+try - this is the block of code to be attempted except - block or code will execute in case there is an error in try block finally - A final block of code to be executed regardless of an error

+Testing tools:
+Pylint - libary that looks at code and reports back issues

+unittest: built in library will allow to test your own programs and check if you are getting desired outputs